Creamy Pea Salad

-Easy Peasy side salad is a tasty way to eat nutritious raw veggies
+This Easy Peasy side salad is a tasty way to eat nutritious

 Today I’m whipping together a quick, no-cook pea side salad that is so good I’ve been known to take it to work for a light lunch.
-This recipe is easily doubled ot tripled to serve more and makes an easy no-cook side dish for barbecues and other potlucks.
-In the Carolinas, when we’re invited over for a meal, we don’t show up empty handed.
+This recipe is easy to double or triple to serve more and makes an easy no-cook side dish for barbecues and other potlucks.
+In the Carolina’s, when we’re invited over for a meal, we don’t show up empty handed.
 This pea salad is much quicker to make than potato salad and it’s delicious.
+Serve it at your cookout or covered dish gathering with other easy sides like coleslaw, single sweet potato souffle’ or Southern apple salad and fresh brewed tea.
+Two Carolina Style Barbecue Cookout Side Dishes; Sweet Potato Souffle’ and Cool Coleslaw Recipes for 2, Dukes Southern Apple Salad, How to Brew Delicious Tea, Iced or Hot.

 Garden Pea Salad, yields 4 servings